 Dog registration provides peace of mind for dog owners.
 Dogs must be registered every year.
 Council issues a registration tag for the dog.
 This will help council to identify dogs and reunite them with their owners if they get lost.

-Registration also provides data that helps ensure appropriate services such as off-leash areas and litter bins are provided where they are needed.
+Registering your dog helps council provide services such as off-leash areas and litter bins where they are needed.

 You can register your dog via MyCouncil: